ooni/2023-05-richer-input/DESIGN.md

 (The PoC does not use "tags" yet.
 It uses a scalar field called "id," but adding multiple tags supports more algorithms.)

+Note that, if we move the top-level keys generation during the submission, using mini nettests means we can reimplement several nettests by calling a single, common function that executes a list of mini nettests.

 ## Minor idea: A/B testing

 We include a "feature\_flags" map from string to boolean to each